MattPinder/MastersProject/README.md

 * v1.1.1 - Check RO5 mapping, and check weird gapping
 * If space allows, run Quiver on Kordia and Parvi?

+# 28 February 2018

+## Fucus
+Final Fucus file conversion has finished; start Platanus_DryRun
+* Delete fastq files; quota has been exceeded
+* Start clearing unnecessary secondary files from Albiorix; retain only raw files, scripts and end files

+## v1.1.1 mapping
+Mapping complete, copy files to Ubuntu machine for viewing in IGV
+* Compressing skeletonema_resequencing files first to free up some space
+  * Attempting this fills the machine; must be done in pieces

+## A2W
+Continue working on script for statistics

+TELOMERES
+* Mats' run failed (database issue), so redirected the BLAST and reran the analysis
+  * 22 contigs found

+INSTALL BLOBTOOLS ON UBUNTU MACHINE

+CONCATENATE QC'd SEQUENCES FOR EACH SAMPLE, E.G. P...._101_R1.FASTQ.GZ
+* Should this be done for the Paired, Single, Full, or a combination?
+* Mats' whatisit script has been run on the unQCd sequences...
+* Move files from Trimmed to A.Godhe_XXXX_XX

+* CONCATENATION ONGOING IN SCREEN

+BANDAGE + .gfa

+Make git repository for Bam project
+* Adapt into a Python script using the template script, now downloaded to the repository